Tuper Tario Tros.: Reception

 Chris Donlan of Edge wrote that the game appeared to have been put together quickly and as a result, its gameplay was occasionally inelegant.
 Jenni Lada of TechnologyTell appreciated how she could build a staircase to the flagpole at the end of the level.
+A reviewer for VentureBeat called the game "extremely well done", though taking issue with the high difficulty and the game's title.